 Stock options may be granted under our 2021 Incentive Plan.
-The exercise price of options granted under our 2021 Incentive Plan must at least be equal to the fair market value of our common stock on the date of grant.
+The exercise price of options granted under our 2021 Incentive Plan will be determined by the compensation committee and may be greater, less than, or equal to the fair market value of our common stock on the date of grant; provided that: (i) the exercise price of an incentive stock options will be not less than 100% of the fair market value of our common stock on the date of grant.
 The term of an option may not exceed ten years.
 With respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term of an incentive stock option granted to such participant must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
-The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares, or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
+The compensation committee of our board of directors will determine the methods of payment of the exercise price of an option, which may include cash, shares, or other property acceptable to the compensation committee of our board of directors, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director, or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
-In the absence of a specified time in an award agreement, if termination is due to death or disability, the option will remain exercisable for 12 months.
-In all other cases, in the absence of a specified time in an award agreement, the option discusses of a specified time in an award agreement, be termination of service.
+In the absence of a specified time in an award agreement, if termination is due to death or disability, the option will remain exercisable for 12 months (or such shorter or longer time period not exceeding five (5) years as may be determined by the compensation committee).
+In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for three months following the termination of service.
 An option may not be exercised later than the expiration of its term.
-Subject to the provisions of our 2021 Incentive Plan, the administrator determines the other terms of options.
+Subject to the provisions of our 2021 Incentive Plan, the compensation committee of our board of directors determines the other terms of options.